Part III (112 album)

 Part III is the third studio album by American R&B group 112.
-It was released by Bad Boy Records on March 20, 2001 in the United States.
+It was released by Bad Boy Records on March 20, 2001, in the United States.
 Unlike the previous releases, the album is described as having edgier, techno-flavored jams, resulting in a more modern and forward-sounding effort.
 112 worked with musicians Anthony Dent, R. Kelly, Tim & Bob, Mario Winans, and Bad Boy head Sean Combs on the album, with band member Daron Jones helming production on the majority of Part III.
 The album was the group's last album with Arista Records.

-Upon its release, Part III received mixed reviews from music critics, who praised the groups edgier performance, and described the album as one of the most varied and truly captivating albums that the R&B world has seen in a long time.
+Upon its release, Part III received generally positive reviews from music critics.
 The album debuted at number two on the US Billboard 200 chart, in the United States and was certified Platinum by the RIAA.
 The album produced three singles including "It's Over Now", "Dance With Me" and the smash hit, "Peaches & Cream" the latter of which was nominated for a Grammy Award.

 Singles

 The first single was "It's Over Now" peaking at number one on the U.S. R&B chart for two weeks.
 The song's beat is an alternate version of the beat from rap group Mobb Deep's 1999 single, "Quiet Storm".
 Elsewhere, it peaked at number twenty-two on the UK Singles Chart, their first top 40 hit there.

 The second single, "Peaches and Cream" peaked at number two on the Billboard Hot R&B/Hip-Hop Songs chart and number four on the Billboard Hot 100, staying in the Top 40 for 25 weeks and making it their highest-charting Hot 100 single to date.
 It also topped the Billboard Rhythmic Top 40 chart.
-The song charted at number 32 on the UK Singles Chart on 8 September 2001.
+The song charted at number 32 on the UK Singles Chart on September 8, 2001.
 The song was nominated for Best R&B Performance by a Duo or Group with Vocal at the 44th Grammy Awards in 2002.

 Dance With Me was the third and final single peaking at number 39 on the Billboard Hot 100.
 Elsewhere, in Australia, reaching number two on the country's ARIA Charts in April 2002 and registering as the 28th biggest song of the year.
 The released version featured American rapper, Beanie Sigel.